 The lessons in this chapter are:

 As a missionary, you have a great responsibility to teach from the heart and by the Spirit.
 The First Presidency and the Quorum of the Twelve Apostles stated: “Our purpose is to teach the message of the restored gospel in such a way as to allow the Spirit to direct both the missionaries and those being taught.
 It is essential to learn the concepts of the [lessons], but these should not be taught by rote presentation.
 The missionary should feel free to use his own words as prompted by the Spirit.
 He should not give a memorized recitation, but speak from the heart in his own terms.
-He may depart from the order of the lessons, giving that which he is inspired to do, according to the interest and needs of the investigator.
+He may depart from the order of the lessons, giving that which he is inspired to do, according to the interest and needs of the [person].
 Speaking out of his own conviction and in his own words he should bear testimony of the truth of his teachings” (“Statement on Missionary Work,” First Presidency letter, 11 Dec.
 2002).
-As you and your companion study these lessons and prepare to teach, keep firmly in mind these instructions.
-Make sure that you teach all the doctrines in these lessons.
+As you and your companion study these lessons and prepare to teach, keep these instructions firmly in mind.
+Make sure that you teach all the doctrine in these lessons.

 Let the Spirit guide the order in which you present the first three lessons based on the person’s needs, interests, and situation.
 A few of the commandments may also be included as appropriate or be taught as lessons of their own.
 Prayerfully decide what to teach and which invitations to extend.
 Be mindful of the person’s questions and level of understanding.

 Each lesson outlines the baptismal interview questions, commitments, and doctrine that you are to teach.
 Thoroughly learn the doctrine.
 Consistently focus on helping those you teach make and keep the commitments.
 Use the baptismal interview questions to prepare those you teach for baptism and confirmation.
 The lessons also have ideas for teaching.
 Use these suggestions to strengthen how you prepare and teach.